Loki99911/PET_Delivery/README.md

 ## Back-end part

 *https://github.com/Loki99911/delivery_api*

-To work locally, create a .env file and specify the necessary environment variables in it (following the example in .env.expample):
+To work locally, create a .env file and specify the necessary environment variables in it (following the example in .env.expample).
 ***

 ## Developed by: